 Developing an action plan against arson

-Once a arson assessment has been carried out, the next priority is to address the weaknesses identified.
-These may not all require significant financial resources but may involve housekeeping or training issues.
+Once an arson assessment has been carried out, the next priority is to address the weaknesses identified.
+These may not all require significant financial resources but may involve housekeeping or staff / student training.
 Management is a vital ingredient of a safety policy.

 Five Point Action Plan